If you’re reading this article, it’s a safe bet that you’ve decided to start an LLC in Florida.

-A lot of people choose to conduct business through their own personal bank accounts, and then have to try to decipher which transactions were business ones and which were personal ones when tax season rolls around.
-You may think that it’s easier to conduct business this way but there are two very important reasons you shouldn’t.
+A lot of people choose to conduct business through their own personal bank accounts, and then have to try to decipher which transactions were business ones and which were personal when tax season rolls around.
+You may think that it’s easier to conduct business this way, but there are two very important reasons it's not.

-First it will be very clear that every transaction made on your business account is, in fact, a business transaction.
-It’s easy to think that you will be able to tell the difference between a business and personal transaction on your personal account, but at the end of the year (which is typically several months after the transactions were made) it’s likely that it will be a lot harder to remember which transactions were which in order to calculate tax returns.
+First, with a separate business account, it will be very clear that every transaction made on your business account is, in fact, a business transaction.
+It’s easy to think that you will be able to tell the difference between a business and personal transaction on your personal account, but at the end of the year (which is typically several months after the transactions were made) it will be a lot harder to remember which transactions were which in order to calculate tax returns.
 Filing taxes is made unnecessarily complicated by doing business through your personal account.

-Second, conducting business transactions through your personal bank account leaves you vulnerable to things like personal lawsuits, regardless of the personal information protection you get from owning an LLC.
+Second, conducting business transactions through your personal bank account leaves you vulnerable to personal lawsuits, regardless of the personal information protection you get from owning an LLC.

-If you value the hard work you put into your business and don’t want to lose it due to lawsuits or identity theft or you just don’t want to go through unnecessary hardship when tax season rolls around, just go ahead and open a business bank account when you form your LLC.
+If you value the hard work you put into your business and don’t want to lose it due to lawsuits or identity theft, or you just don’t want to go through unnecessary hardship when tax season rolls around, open a business bank account when you form your LLC.

-When you make the decision to form an LLC, you make the decision to take control of your business journey.
+When you make the decision to form an LLC, you take control of your business journey.
 It’s a very important step, so congratulations!